Rhode Island Wage Garnishment Laws

 Rhode Island’s most common post-judgment collection tool.

 For a creditor, the strategic question is which tool fits the debtor.
 A debtor with steady, verifiable employment and disposable earnings well above the protected threshold may be a clean candidate for a direct wage attachment.
-A debtor with irregular income, multiple jobs, cash work, or a thin paper trail is often better pursued through the supplementary process, where the court compels disclosure and sets a payment plan.
+A debtor with irregular income, multiple jobs, cash work, or a thin paper trail is often better pursued through the supplementary process, where the court compels engagement and sets a payment plan.
 Either way, the foundation is the same: an accurate, current picture of where the person works and banks.
-Without that, even the supplementary process stalls at the threshold, because a citation cannot be served on someone whose address no one can confirm.
+Without that, even the supplementary process stalls at the threshold, because a citation cannot be served on someone whose address no one can confirm, and an inquiry that proceeds in the debtor’s absence yields only what the creditor walked in with.

 How a Rhode Island Creditor Actually Collects